The Importance of Sleep Position For Good Posture

 While the thought of sleeping on a soft cosy bed sounds appealing, it’s not very appealing to your spinal health.
 If you want to maintain a good sleep posture, you will need to have a mattress that is firm enough to offer the best support for the back, neck and spine.
 If the mattress that you are currently using is soft or saggy, you may want to try placing a flat board under your mattress to give added support.
 You can also lie your mattress directly on the floor if you do not have a board on hand.
 If you have been using a soft mattress for a long time, you may find using a firm mattress to be uncomfortable initially.
 If this is the case, try placing a thin memory foam pad, or eggshell, on top of your mattress while you get used to it.

-Whether your back pain in Leeds is caused by sleep or not, getting the right sleep position, along with a deep tissue massage in Leeds could go a long way to spinal comfort.
+Whether your back pain in Leeds is caused by sleep or not, getting the right sleep position, along with a deep tissue massage or Sports massage in Leeds could go a long way to spinal comfort.